OrbView-1 (formerly Microlab-1)

 OrbView-1 is an imaging microsatellite, developed, owned, managed and operated by Orbital Imaging Corporation (ORBIMAGE) of Dulles, VA.
 ORBIMAGE is a commercial provider of Earth imagery acquired from a family of imaging satellites that it owns and operates.
 The OrbView-1 satellite includes two government sponsored sensor systems: OTD (Optical Transient Detector) a lightning imaging system, and GPS/MET (GPS/Meteorology), an atmospheric measurement system by radio occultation techniques.

-OrbView-1 is gravity-gradient stabilized and nadir pointing microsatellite with two solar panels of 96 cm in diameter.
-The S/C shape and bus structure in orbit resembles a butterfly, a cylinder of 1.04 m diameter and 38 cm in height, whose covers open like the wings of a bird; the gravity gradient boom points toward the Earth's center.
+OrbView-1 is a gravity-gradient stabilized and nadir-pointing microsatellite, with two solar panels of 0.96 m in diameter.
+The S/C shape and bus structure in orbit resembles a butterfly, a cylinder of 1.04 m diameter and 0.38 m in height, whose covers open like the wings of a bird; the gravity gradient boom points toward the Earth's center.
 The bus is referred to as MicroStar.

 Attitude is controlled using three torque rods, controlled by the ACS (Attitude Control Subsystem) processor; attitude is measured by the following sensors: six sun, two Earth, and one magnetometer.
 In addition, a Trimble TANS Vector GPS receiver with 4 antennas is being used for attitude determination.
 The nominal pointing accuracy of OrbView-1 pointing knowledge is ±2º (1σ), depending on the modeling accuracy of the Earth's magnetic field.
 The short-term pointing stability is 0.10º/s.
 The design of OrbView-1 spacecraft maximizes solar array illumination by a combination of yaw steering and solar array pitch rotation in order to maintain the solar panels fully exposed to the sun at all times except eclipse.